-The 1930s were a time when the depression caused by the Wall Street crash in late 1929 caused the world to undergo an essential change in lifestyle.
-It was the longest and most severe economic downturn in modern history.
-It was marked by steep declines in industrial production and prices, mass unemployment, banking panics, and sharp increases in rates of poverty and homelessness.
+The 1930s is most famous for the Great Depression which was triggered by the Wall Street crash in late 1929.
+It was the longest and most severe economic downturn in modern history and marked a steep decline in industrial production, mass unemployment, a banking crisis, and sharp increases in rates of poverty and homelessness.

 The 1930’s also provided a strange phenomenon where bank robbers and murderers were thought of as celebrities.
 Were depression and crime the only symbols of the 1930s?
-Let’s go through these interesting facts about the 1930s and find out…
+Let’s go through these 56 fun facts about the 1930s and find out…

 In the USA, The Smoot-Hawley Tariff bill was passed, raising duties on imports.